6.0 Major Accomplishments

 - Detention Risk Assessment Instrument System (DRAIS)

-- Juvenile Justice Information System (JJIS)
+- Juvenile Justice Information System for Child Welfare (JJIS-CW)

-- Shelter Management System (SMS) system
+- Shelter Management System (SMS)

 - Statewide Financial System (SFS)